Cyberes/vitalsource2pdf/README.md

 _Ultra-high quality PDFs from VitalSource._

-This is an automated, all-in-one scraper to convert VitalSource textbooks into PDFs.
+This is an automated, all-in-one scraper to convert VitalSource textbooks into PDFs with no compromises.
 Features include:

 - Automated download of pages.
 - Automated OCR.